mweirath/GenderClassifier/README.md

 * Bigram character vectorization
 * Trigram character vectorization

-Additionally a variety of Sci Kit Learn's classification techniques were used, including:
+Additionally, a variety of Sci-Kit Learn's classification techniques were used, including:

 * MultinomialNB
 * BernoulliNB